girishakk/docitt/README.md

 Installing Node.js and NPM is pretty straightforward using Homebrew.
 Homebrew handles downloading, unpacking and installing Node and NPM on your system.
 The whole process (after you have XCode and Homebrew installed) should only take you a few minutes.

-$sudo apt-get update

     1. Open the Terminal app and type:

          $sudo apt-get update

     2. To check the version on Node and npm type the command:

          $node -v

          $npm -v

 ## Installation